rsamuellld/HealthCare_test/README.md

- CMS Hospitals Data Downloader by Raymond Samuel
+# CMS Hospitals Data Downloader

-This Python project downloads datasets related to the Hospital CMS provider via API.
-The file is in CSV.
-The column header must be converted, then saved in CSV locally.
+This Python project downloads datasets related to the theme **"Hospitals"** from the CMS provider data metastore API, processes their CSV files by converting column headers to snake_case, and saves the cleaned CSVs locally.

 ---